Ryan-Amaral/PyTPG/README.md

 # tpg-python
 A python implementation of Tangled Program Graphs.
 A major refactor was recently implemented to clean up the API and improve performance.

+## Branch: Memory
+This branch contains an implementation of an external persistent memory module as described here: https://www.researchgate.net/publication/332327816_A_Model_of_External_Memory_for_Navigation_in_Partially_Observable_Visual_Reinforcement_Learning_Tasks.
+This branch is being kept separate from master until a clean way of selecting whether to use memory or not is implemented.

 ## Setup

 ### Requirements